DLs7/EvasionPredictor/README.md

-# Preditor-de-Evas-o-com-Machine-Learning
+# College Evasion Predictor
-Projeto de pesquisa da Universidade Federal de Santa Maria, desenvolvido pelos discentes Augusto Gai Dal'Asta e René Gargano Ferrari, e tutorado pelo docente Sérgio Mergen.
+We, Augusto Gai Dal'Asta and René Gargano Ferrari, are developing a software for Universidade Federal de Santa Maria, which uses Machine Learning to detect if a student will evade graduation based on their results in their disciplines.
+It's being monitored by Professor Sérgio Mergen.